Asperamanca/monadic_operations_cpp23/sources/README.md

 - Clang 17
 - MSVC 19.33
 ## Compiler explorer links
 As mentioned above, each example only consists of one file.
-For that reason, it's typically good to start reading the example from the bottom (main function)
+For that reason, it's typically good to start reading the example from the bottom (main function).
+The code compiler explorer does not support all compilers:
+- clang cannot handle some examples due to lack of stacktrace support
+- GCC 14 works, but needs a special linker flag (-lstdc++exp)
+- Reasonably new version of MSVC also work
+If you need more portable code, take a look at the downloadable sources
 ### Main talk examples
 - Errorhandling with Exceptions (briefly shown in introduction) [https://godbolt.org/z/EMPj9nYW5](https://godbolt.org/z/EMPj9nYW5)
 - Functor introduction: "Calculate & format area" example - Classic, Hand-written functors and std::ranges::views version: [https://godbolt.org/z/9er1Yq9or](https://godbolt.org/z/9er1Yq9or)